qdrant/landing_page/qdrant-landing/content/articles/new-recommendation-api.md

 #### Handling the negatives only

-In the case of our Food Discovery demo, passing just the negatives works as an outlier detection mechanism.
-The dataset was supposed to contain only food photos, but some of them are not.
-If you pass them as negative examples, the results will usually contain just the non-food items.
-That’s a simple way to filter out the outliers.
+In the case of our Food Discovery demo, passing just the negative images can work as an outlier detection mechanism.
+While the dataset was supposed to contain only food photos, this is not actually true.
+A simple way to find these outliers is to pass in food item photos as negatives, leading to the results being the most "unlike" food images.
+In our case you will see pill bottles and books.

 **The `average_vector` strategy still requires providing at least one positive example!** However, since cosine distance is set up for the collection used in the demo, we faked it using [a trick described in the previous article](/articles/food-discovery-demo/#negative-feedback-only).